redhat-openstack/openstack-puppet-modules/README.markdown

 ## Release Notes/Contributors

-See the [CHANGELOG](https://github.com/dfarrell07/puppet-opendaylight/blob/master/CHANGELOG) for information about releases and [CONTRIBUTORS](https://github.com/dfarrell07/puppet-opendaylight/blob/master/CONTRIBUTORS) file for a list of folks who have contributed.
+See the [CHANGELOG](https://github.com/dfarrell07/puppet-opendaylight/blob/master/CHANGELOG) or our git tags for information about releases.
+See the git commit history for contributor information.